 Joel S. Schuman, MD is Chair of Ophthalmology for the NYU Langone Medical Center.
 He and his colleagues invented optical coherence tomography, a non-contact, non-invasive high-resolution in vivo imaging device now standard of care for clinical use worldwide for the diagnosis and management of eye disease.

-Alec G. Silverstein is a graduate of Columbia University and works in quantitative finance at Goldman Sachs.
+Alec G. Silverstein is a graduate of Columbia University and works in private wealth management at Goldman Sachs.
 Alec joins FFS after previous involvement with EYEsee, an organization that supplies corrective eye glasses to impoverished communities throughout the world.

 Gail Mosler Singer has always been involved in community and philanthropy.
 Her passion for Fight for Sight came early in life as her aunt, Mildred Weisenfeld, had founded the organization.
 Gail is also on the board of the Young Scholars Charter School and Women’s Philanthropy of the Jewish Federation of Greater Philadelphia.